quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### Configuration

-We take into account that a qlog file is usually not used in isolation, but by means of various tools.
+A qlog file is usually not used in isolation but by means of various tools.
 Especially when aggregating various traces together or preparing traces for a demonstration, one might wish to persist certain tool-based settings inside the qlog file itself.
 For this, the configuration field is used.